When Is The Best Time To Take Probiotics?

 Probiotic supplements that produce digestive enzymes can be taken with food.
 For example, our P3-OM prebiotics and probiotics supplements produce protein-digesting enzymes to help break down the proteins you eat.
 So, P3-OM can help optimize your digestion when taken with food.

-Supplementation with probiotics and enzymes help improve nutrient availability in the gut.
+Supplementation with probiotics and enzymes helps improve nutrient availability in the gut.
 The digestive enzyme supports the breakdown of food molecules, while at the same time, probiotics positively contribute to the gut microbial environment.
-Since both work in synergy, you can take probiotics that produce digestive enzymes or take it along with a digestive enzyme supplement like MassZymes.
+Since both work in synergy, you can take probiotics that produce digestive enzymes or take them along with a digestive enzyme supplement like MassZymes.

 Tips To Support Your Gut Bacteria